MileHacker Logo

 Gautrain: This modern, rapid rail system connects O.R.
 Tambo International Airport with commercial hubs like Sandton and Rosebank, extending to Park Station in the Johannesburg CBD, and further north to Pretoria.
 The Gautrain offers a safe, clean, and efficient travel experience.

 Rea Vaya Bus Rapid Transit (BRT): The Rea Vaya system operates buses in reserved lanes along specific corridors.
 It connects various townships and suburbs to the CBD and other business districts.
-It endeavors to provide an affordable and scheduled bus service.
+It endeavors to supply an affordable and scheduled bus service.

 Other Transit Options